apioo/fusio/doc/installation.rst

 If you want to run Fusio on a shared-hosting environment it is possible but in general not recommended since you can not properly configure the web server and access the CLI.
 Therefore you can not use the deploy command which simplifies development.
-The bigest problem of a shared hosting environment is that you can not set the document root to the ``public/`` folder.
+The biggest problem of a shared hosting environment is that you can not set the document root to the ``public/`` folder.
 If you place the following ``.htaccess`` file in the directory you can bypass this problem by redirecting all requests to the ``public/`` folder.